arr-ai/arrai/docs/intro.md

    arrai file's parent directory (current working directory for expressions such as the `arrai eval` source that aren't associated with a file).
-3. **`///path`** provides access to other arrai files relative to the root of the current module (TODO: explain modules).
+3. **`///path`** provides access to other arrai files relative to the root of the current module. <!-- TODO: explain modules -->
 4. **`//hostname/path`** provides access to arrai files in remote packages, e.g.: `//github.com/foo/bar`.